 The project is carried out under the direction of a faculty member conversant with the topic under investigation.
 When completed, the research project will be submitted to a committee composed of the members of the University Honors Committee and the supervising faculty member.
 In addition, the student will present the paper orally to the same committee and other faculty wishing to attend.
 The student will receive three hours credit in his or her major subject or teaching field for the research project, if he or she enrolls in an Independent Study course or a Research course.

 HONORS (HNRS) COURSES

 I. Lower Division Courses:

-UMHB 1101 Freshman Seminar1

-CSBS 1311 Engaging the Old Testament3

-CSBS 1312 Engaging the New Testament3

-ENGL 2380 Honors Literature3

-HIST 1311 History of World Civilizations to 15003

-PSYC 1301 General Psychology3

 HNRS 2310-H and HNRS 2320-H: Students may take HNRS 2310 for Social Studies credit.
-Students

-II.
-Upper Divi sion Courses

-ents may take HNRS 2320 for Humanities credit.
+Students may take HNRS 2320 for Humanities credit.